shivajimutkule/ui-developer-tips-and-tricks/README.md

     - Proper naming conventions will help you (if you are visiting code after a long time) and others to maintain code.

 4. Use **W3C Validation Markup Service**
-    - It checks the Markup validity of web documents like HTML, XHTML etc [Click Here](https://validator.w3.org/)
+    - It checks the Markup validity of web documents like HTML, XHTML etc. [Click Here](https://validator.w3.org/)

 5. **Never Duplicate Code**
     - Move duplicated code to parameterized method or new method in shared class